tlamedia/gtm-kit/readme.txt

 * A new Premium page in the settings screen explains what GTM Kit Premium adds on top of the free plugin, covering server-side tracking, purchase accuracy, consent-safe measurement, forms and subscriptions, and debugging tools, with a link to the documentation behind each point.
 Cards are ordered to match your site, so a WooCommerce store sees the commerce topics first.
 * The setup wizard now includes a short step introducing GTM Kit Premium, worded for the site it is running on: order tracking for WooCommerce stores, consent handling for sites in the EU and EEA, and a general overview otherwise.
 The step is informational and one click continues past it.

+#### Other:
+* The plugin's WooCommerce integration is now covered by an automated test suite that runs against a real WooCommerce install, so faults in the shop, cart and checkout tracking are caught before release instead of in the browser.
+* The automated test suite now also runs against the oldest supported WordPress and WooCommerce versions, not just the newest, so the compatibility stated in the plugin header is verified on every change rather than assumed.

 #### Bugfixes:
 * Removing a product from the cart now sends the remove_from_cart event again.
 The product details attached to the cart's remove link were encoded twice, so the browser could not read them and the event was silently skipped on the classic cart page.